ajitt-code/simon-says-game/README.md

 Simon Says Game Built an interactive memory game using HTML, CSS, and vanilla JavaScript.
 Implemented dynamic color patterns, user input tracking, and level progression logic to enhance user engagement and gameplay experience.

-# you need to run this locally using (go live) extention in VS code
+~ you need to run this locally using (go live) option in live server extention in VS code

 # developed by ajit sanap